florianeckerstorfer/gatsby-plugin-advanced-feed/README.md

 ### Include <link> only in certain pages

 `@fec/gatsby-plugin-advanced-feed` allows you to link the feeds in the `<head>` or your page.
 This can be configured on a per-feed basis.
 If the option `createLinkInHead` for a feed is `true` the `<link>` will be included on all pages.
-You can include the `<link>` only for a certain pages by specifying a regular expression.
+You can include the `<link>` only for certain pages by specifying a regular expression.

 In the following example the `<link>` tags will only be inserted on all pages which `pathname` matches the regular expression `/^\/blog/`: